Solartraveler/irusb/README.md

 ## Host program

 A host program for communicating is provided.
-Written in python, it should be platform independent.
-But only Linux was tested.
+Written in python, it is platform independent - Linux and Windows were tested.

 It all goes down to call the program like

-./irusbControl.py 2 0xff00 0
+./irusb-control.py 2 0xff00 0

 Where the first parameter is the protocol, the second the address and the third the command.

 You can add a TSOP31236 and call the host program without a parameter.
 Then press the key, you want to send later, on your existing infrared remote.
 The program then will print out the protocol, address and command discovered.

+When installing the debian package, the same program can be called by the name irusb-control.

 ## Compiling and uploading